 How I got a GREAT score super quick

-As you see from the chart above, less than 13% of Americans have a FICO of 800 and above.
-It’s very possible to start from scratch and get your credit score up into the high 700′s or low 800′s even in your 20′s if you do everything right and don’t color outside the lines.
+It’spossible to start from scratch and get your credit score up into the high-700′s or low-800′s even in your 20s if you do everything right and don’t color outside the lines.

 No, I’m not advising you use them to carry debt.
 In fact I encourage the opposite; pay off your cards in full each month!
 The key here is that simply by having a large number of accounts, your credit history becomes more robust.
 Several of these credit accounts can be private label store cards, which can be easier to open when first starting out vs. a major credit card.

 - Make sure each account gets used at least once per year

 Obviously using all your cards at once would be a nightmare.
 But it’s quite easy to keep track of one to three cards at a time.
 Every time the season changes, change which cards you use.
 That way all of them will be active accounts.

 - Don’t cancel a card (usually)